giivanov722/auto-presentation/README.md

 # Welcome to the auto-presentation app

 In this app I used Sass for styling, in order to use features like variables and nesting.
-I also used gulp to compile Sass to CSS, to refresh the browser automatically whenever the file is saved and to serve the app.
+I also used gulp to compile Sass to CSS, to refresh the browser automatically whenever a file is saved and to serve the app.
 The app presents the models of a car automaker and also gives the chance to the user to use a configurator with which he can choose a model to configure by changing its color and wheels.